Systematic Orbifold Constructions of Schellekens' Vertex Operator Algebras from Niemeier Lattices: Lattice s and Automorphism Groups

-In the following we characterise (not necessarily inner) automorphisms of $V$ up to conjugacy.
+In the following we characterise finite-order automorphisms of $V$ up to conjugacy.
 For ease of presentation we shall assume that $V_1$ is semisimple.
 It is however not difficult to extend the results to abelian or reductive Lie algebras.

 Note that there is a non-degenerate, symmetric, invariant bilinear form $(\cdot,\cdot)$ on $V_1$, which restricts to a non-zero multiple of the Killing form on each simple ideal of $V_1$.
 Upon fixing a choice of this form we may identify the Cartan subalgebra $\hh$ with its dual $\hh^*$.
 In particular, we may view the roots of $V_1$ as elements of $\hh$.
 Usually, $(\cdot,\cdot)$ is normalised such that the long roots have norm $2$.
 If $V$ is self-contragredient, then $(\cdot,\cdot)$ and the invariant bilinear form $\langle\cdot,\cdot\rangle$ on $V$ agree up to multiplication by a non-zero scalar on each simple ideal of $V_1$.